JosephKhajoo/shift_value/README.md

 This is a command line tool written with Python for encryption and decryption of simple algorithms such as rot13 or base64.

-python shift_cipher.py -i
-python shift_cipher.py -e -b -t "Hello World" python shift_cipher.py -d -s 13 -t "Hello World"
+python app.py -i for interactive prompt python app.py --help for help

 !!
 WARNING !! very shitty code ahead